Table of Contents

 • Structure: Open or closed-end

-Investing in specialty funds can help diversify a portfolio because it offers an opportunity to look beyond stocks or bonds.
-Specialty funds can offer exposure to things like real estate, commodities, or even cryptocurrency.
+A specialty fund concentrates on a specific sector, industry, or investment theme, such as technology, health care, or clean energy.
+They allow investors to target specific opportunities and expand their portfolios beyond traditional stocks or bonds.
+Specialty funds can offer exposure to assets like real estate, commodities, or even precious metals.
 You could also use specialty funds to pursue specific investing goals, such as investing with environmental, social, and governance (ESG) principles in mind.

 9. Target Date Funds